-You want to help your kid find their tribe, but you also don’t want to be responsible for every element of their social, emotional, mental well-being.
+You want to help your kid find their people, but you also don’t want to be responsible for every element of their social, emotional, and mental well-being.
 It’s a complex equation for every parent!

 Here’s some good news: We are here to help.

-At iBme, many teens who come on retreat don’t “fit the mold.”
+At iBme, many teens who come on retreat don’t “fit the mold”.
 They are caring, playful, silly, introspective, and adventurous.
-They often see the world differently than their peers.
-They’re asking deeper questions and wanting more meaningful conversations — and their friends in school aren’t there yet.
+They often see the world differently than their peers seem to.
+They’re asking deep questions and wanting meaningful conversations.

 These teens find a home in iBme.
 Is your teen one of them?